 The retailers (clients) that I've spoken felt it was more of a chore than anything else.
 They were doing it for the cash and not to miss out rather than any real benefit to their business.
 I also know some who opted out of the whole discounting fiasco.

 — Matt Thorpe 👊💥 (@Thorpeedo) November 27, 2017

 — Rohan Ayyar (@searchrook) November 27, 2017

 So if steeper discounts aren’t the answer, what can you do against all this pressure?

-But do it at your own terms and not at all costs.
+My advice is to try to do it on your own terms, and definitely not at all costs.